 What’s it about?

-This paper reviewed the association between initial pH, obtained via intra-arrest VBG, and patient outcomes to evaluate if pH can be used to prognosticate in paediatric out-of-hospital cardiac arrest.
+This paper reviewed the association between initial pH, obtained via intra-arrest VBG, and patient outcomes to evaluate if pH can be used to forecast in paediatric out-of-hospital cardiac arrest.

 The authors reviewed a large, multicentre, prospective register of out-of-hospital cardiac arrests in 87 hospitals in Japan.
-They included paediatric out-of-hospital cardiac arrest patients younger than 16 between June 2014- December 2017 (458 patients were included in the analysis – however, over 35,000 were listed in the registry).
-The primary outcome was 1-month survival.
-They divided the patients into four groups (based on the initial pH of blood gas) and compared this to the patient’s outcome.
+They included paediatric out-of-hospital cardiac arrest patients younger than 16 between June 2014 and December 2017 (458 patients were included in the analysis; however, over 35,000 were listed in the registry).
+The primary outcome was one-month survival.
+They divided the patients into four groups (based on the initial blood gas pH) and compared this to the patient’s outcome.

-Interestingly, the median age of the patients was one year of age.
-Just over 6 in 10 of the patients were male.
-In 7 out of 10 patients, the first monitored rhythm was asystole.
-Cardiogenic arrest occurred in 4 out of 10 patients.
+Interestingly, the median age of the patients was one year.
+Just over six in 10 of the patients were male.
+In seven out of 10 patients, the first monitored rhythm was asystole.
+Cardiogenic arrest occurred in four out of 10 patients.

-Mortality, and survival with good neurologic function, were looked for.
+Mortality and survival with good neurologic function were looked for.
 The survival rate at one month was just over 1 in 10 patients.
-In the group with pH > 6.82 survival rate was around 4 in 10 patients.
+In the group with pH > 6.82, the survival rate was around 4 in 10 patients.
 However, with a pH< 6.47, the survival rate was 1 in 100.

 Of particular interest, in the entire study population of 458 patients, no patients survived with good neurological function with a pH <6.8.